 The role of Members of the Legislative Council is to scrutinise government and hold political parties to account.
 This important role is best performed by Independent Members.
 A properly functioning Legislative Council can ensure integrity and accountability.
-As the Independent Member for the electorate I would assess all proposals against:
+As the Independent Member for Nelson I would assess all proposals against:

-1. evidence they will achieve what is claimed;
+1. evidence that they will achieve what is claimed;

-2. views of people in the electorate; and
+2. the views of people in the electorate; and

 I also believe an Independent Member should put forward their own ideas and policies.

 A good education sets up students for life and is one of the most important investments government can make.
 We need to continue the cultural shift towards Year 12 being regarded as the ‘new normal’.
 Year 10 should no longer be the end point of education.
 This is one of the biggest challenges our education system faces and one which we must continue to prioritise.

 I support investing more in preventative health, such as good nutrition and active lifestyles.
 Important basics can help prevent chronic disease later in life such as type 2 diabetes.
 The ‘slip, slop, slap’ message has weakened over time and we need to re-invest in this simple but effective strategy to reduce skin cancer because Tasmania still has one of the highest rates of sunburn in Australia.